durga46/ex5.gameprogramming/README.md

 ## ALGORITHM:
 ### For Adding Ammo:
 #### STEP 1: Create an ammo actor:

 In the Content Browser, right-click in the desired folder.

 Select Create Basic Asset > Blueprint Class.

 In the Class Settings window, search for "Actor" and select it as the parent class.
 Name the Blueprint (e.g., "AmmoActor") and click Create

 #### STEP 2: Set up the ammo actor:

 Open the player's character Blueprint.

 In the Blueprint editor, locate the event that handles the collision or overlaps with the ammo actor.

 Add a new custom event node to handle the interaction.

 Implement logic to increase the bullet count for the player:

 Access the player's character or controller reference.

 Increment the bullet count variable or property.
 Play a sound or visual effect to indicate the pickup.

 Destroy the ammo actor after it has been collected.

 #### STEP 3: Implement the player's interaction with the ammo actor:

 In the GameHUD Blueprint, create a variable of the player character's class to store a reference to it.

 To do this, go to the Variables panel and click the "+" button.

 Set the variable type to the class of your player character (e.g., ThirdPersonCharacter).

 Name the variable (e.g., PlayerCharacter).

 #### STEP 4: Place the ammo actor in the level:

 Drag and drop the AmmoActor Blueprint into the level where the player can interact with it.

 Adjust its position and orientation as n

 #### STEP 5: Test the ammo pickup functionality:

 Compile and save the AmmoActor Blueprint and the player's character Blueprint.
 Play the game and navigate the player character to the ammo actor.

-    Ensure that when the player character overlaps or collides with the ammo actor, the bullet count increases, and the ammo actor disappears
+Ensure that when the player character overlaps or collides with the ammo actor, the bullet count increases, and the ammo actor disappears.

 ## OUTPUT:
 ### Event Graph:
 ![eg](https://github.com/durga46/ex5.gameprogramming/assets/75235704/82be2ae2-3b32-413a-b350-61fffceccfda)